Keeping you safe is our top priority. What to expect when you visit LMH Health

 The selection of treatment depends on the following:

-In the past, enucleation (eye removal) was the standard treatment for primary choroidal melanoma, and it is still used for large tumors.
-However, enucleation has been largely replaced by radiation therapy (i.e., brachytherapy with radioactive plaques; or external-beam, charged-particle radiation therapy) to spare the affected eye.[6,7]
+In the past, enucleation (eye removal) was the standard treatment for primary choroidal melanoma, and it is still used when large tumors are present.
+However, enucleation has been largely replaced by radiation therapy (i.e., brachytherapy with radioactive plaques, or external-beam, charged-particle radiation therapy) to spare the affected eye.[6,7]

 Pre-enucleation external beam radiation therapy (EBRT)